Frequently Asked Questions at North Georgia Veterinary Specialists

 Q: What does board-certified veterinary specialists mean?

-A: A board-certified veterinary specialist has completed extensive training after college that includes four years of veterinary school, a one-year internship, and a two- to three-year residency in a specialty.
+A: A board-certified veterinary specialist has completed extensive training after college, including four years of veterinary school, a one-year internship, and a two- to three-year residency in a specialty.
 The veterinarian must also publish original research.
 Once all the educational requirements to become a specialist have been completed, as determined by various specialty colleges, a national certifying examination is taken.
-On passing the board-certification examination, the veterinarian is granted Diplomate status, signifying his or her expertise and credentials in a chosen specialty.
+On passing the board certification examination, the veterinarian is granted Diplomate status, signifying his or her expertise and credentials in a chosen specialty.

 A primary care or family veterinarian has completed college and four years of veterinary school and focuses on general preventive care and pet wellness.
 They refer to and partner with veterinary specialists when pets have complex injuries or illnesses.